-Earlier this week I posted a healthy breakfast: banana strawberry peanut butter chia seed pudding parfaits (what a mouthful!).
-Today I'm sharing a breakfast recipe that’s not so healthy, cereal crusted stuffed french toast with strawberries and guava.
-I always go for the oatmeal, yogurt and chia pudding for breakfast so when I want a more indulgent meal, I go all out!
-This french toast is my version of a dish I saw on Food Network's Bobby Flay Throw downs.
+Today I'm sharing a very special breakfast recipe, cereal crusted stuffed french toast with strawberries and guava.
+I always go for the oatmeal, yogurt, and chia pudding for breakfast so when I want a more indulgent meal, I go all out!
+This french toast is my version of a dish I saw on Food Network's Bobby Flay Throwdowns.
 In this specific episode, Bobby Flay challenges another gentleman's famous stuffed french toast to a battle.
-This french toast is not only crusted in cereal, it's stuffed with a strawberry and guava cream cheese filling, than drizzled with a guava sauce.
-Bobby flay lost the competition, and after creating this breakfast, I can see why!
+This french toast is not only crusted in cereal, but it's also stuffed with a strawberry and guava cream cheese filling and finished with a guava sauce.
+Bobby Flay lost the competition, and after creating this breakfast, I can see why!

 - 3 ounces cream cheese

 - ⅓ cup strawberries chopped

 - 4 slices brioche sliced ½ inch thick

 - ½ cup Honey Bunches of Oats cereal crushed

 - 1 tablespoon butter divided